afta8/phaseloop-vanilla/README.md

     This will start a local server (usually on `http://localhost:5173`) with live reloading.

 ## Acknowledgements
+* The `.als` exporter was adapted from the [ableton-project-stager](https://github.com/afta8/ableton-project-stager).
 * This project utilizes the **DAWproject** open exchange format.
 Learn more at [https://github.com/bitwig/dawproject](https://github.com/bitwig/dawproject).
 * The `.dawproject` exporter was derived from the excellent [dawproject-typescript](https://github.com/perivar/dawproject-typescript) library by Per Ivar Nerseth.